Take a ride on the Darjeeling Toy Train

 Aside from being one of the highest elevated train tracks in the world, riding the Toy Train in Darjeeling is incredibly fun.
 It feels like it’s weaving along tracks suspended in the air, but actually, they are on the edges of steep cliffs.
 Due to the narrow streets it rides along, it zooms past houses and shop fronts so close you can easily touch them if you wanted.
 The train goes so slowly as it navigates the tight turns and crossings that you’ll often see people jumping on and off the train, as it is moving.

-This unique heritage and extremely cute train drive also boast absolutely picturesque Himalayan mountain views and scenery as it clatters along the tiny tracks between Darjeeling and Ghum.
+This unique heritage and extremely cute train drive also boasts absolutely picturesque Himalayan mountain views (you can even see a sunrise over Mt Kanchenjunga) and scenery as it clatters along the tiny tracks between Darjeeling and Ghum.

 The awesome history of the Toy Train